-Step 1: The verification service contacts the CPS and requests all current PASSporTs for its destination number.
+Step 1: The verification service contacts the CPS and requests all current PASSporTs for its destination number; or alternatively it may receive PASSporTs through a push interface from the CPS in some deployments.
 The verification service MUST then decrypt all PASSporTs using its private key.
 Some PASSporTs may not be decryptable for any number of reasons: they may be intended for a different verification service, or they may be "dummy" values inserted by the CPS for privacy purposes.
 The next few steps will narrow down the set of PASSporTs that the verification service will examine from that initial decryptable set.